gradual-verification/ai-for-verification/rep-package/analysis/qualitative_analysis.md

 # Analysis

-The data analysis is stored in `qualitative_analysis.xlsx`, where the data and analysis of each benchmark is stored in each subsheet, and the aggregated result is stored in subsheet `statistics` and `final_table`.
+The data analysis is stored in `qualitative_analysis.xlsx`, where the data and analysis of each benchmark is stored in each subsheet (e.g., `enums_weak`), and the aggregated result is stored in subsheet `statistics` and `final_table`.
+Moreover, the raw result of feature analysis of each output file is stored in subsheet `benchmarks_feature`.